mvolkmann/blog/src/migrating-from-react-to-htmx.md

    ```

 1. Create the file `public/styles.css` containing the same CSS rules
-   as found in the Next.js `src/app/global.css` file.
+   we saw in the Next.js `src/app/global.css` file.

 1. Create the file `public/index.html` containing the following: